 Irish Naturist Locations

 There are no officially designated naturist beaches or sites in Ireland.
 There was a fundamental change in the law on public nudity following the enactment of the Criminal Law (Sexual Offences) Act 2017, which replaced the old 1935 law on public indecency.
-The new law, which is similar to the law on public nudity in the UK, states that for an offence to be committed the person exposing him/herself must intend to cause fear, distress or alarm to another person.
+The new law, which is similar to the law on public nudity in England and Wales, states that for an offence to be committed the person exposing him/herself must intend to cause fear, distress or alarm to another person.